What age group do you serve?

 Is Judaics education a requirement?

-Through lessons revolving around Jewish holidays and celebrations interwoven throughout the curriculum, all enrolled children learn about the Jewish culture and core values.
+Yes, through lessons revolving around Jewish holidays and celebrations interwoven throughout the curriculum, all enrolled children learn about the Jewish culture and core values.

 My child is Jewish.
 Will The Cherry Hill School provide sufficient instruction in Judaics that we can forgo Bar or Bat Mitzvah preparation?